 Bottom line: Ubuntu desktop, phone, mainstream etc. is dead and it took Shuttleworth lots of failed product launches / resource wasting to realise that.
-Bash me all you want Ubuntu enthusiasts, but remember Ubuntu desktop is not a source of income for Canonical and any reasonable CEO will mercilessly kill any product that isn’t profitable.
-Even Shuttleworth is learning this:
+Bash me all you want Ubuntu enthusiasts, but remember Ubuntu desktop is not a source of income for Canonical and any reasonable CEO will mercilessly kill any product that isn’t profitable…

 “People who depend on us, who are really our customers in the cloud and at the edge, that’s better focus on the things they care about.”

 Some quick facts about Ubuntu:

-- Enterprise customers aka “the guys who pay” don’t care about Ubuntu desktop because it lacks software support making it barely usable in any real-world context;
+- Enterprise customers “the guys who pay” don’t care about Ubuntu desktop because it lacks software support making it barely usable in any real-world context;

-- The average consumer, the “personal computing” category, doesn’t care about Ubuntu at all – most people don’t even know there’s anything else other than Windows and macOS;
+- The average consumer, the “personal computing” category don’t even know there’s anything else other than Windows and macOS;

 - Ubuntu always had a bad Marketing/PR strategy: they tried to enter the mass market of personal computing with a product full of indecipherable error messages and an ugly UI.
-I’m pretty sure Microsoft, Apple and Google already proved people really value simplicity and a great design on computers;
+I’m pretty sure Microsoft, Apple and Google already proved people value simplicity and a great design on their computers;

 - The server/cloud solutions by Canonical are good because Ubuntu “builds on the foundations of Debian’s architecture and infrastructure”.

-Why would then Canonical waste resources trying to win in the personal computing space?
-Founder Mark explains:
+Why would Canonical waste resources trying to win in the personal computing space?
+CEO explains:

 “I had dreamed of Ubuntu sort of going mainstream (…) better focus on the things [our customers] care about (…) that required some changes in the business.
 Those are, at an emotional level, challenging changes…”

 The first rule of business: the purpose of any company is to make money.
-It doesn’t matter your business sector or products; if you’ve to change the core of your business to make money you just do it without emotional attachments – if you can’t handle this do not launch a business, ever.
+It doesn’t matter your business type or products; if you’ve to change the core of your business to make more revenue you just do it without emotional attachments – if you can’t handle this do not launch a business, ever.